 Section 2.
 Paid Leave for Union Business

+Upon request of the Union, an employee designated by the Union within MassDOT’s Highway Division who is an elected Union official shall be granted time off without loss of pay or benefits for no more than thirty-five (35) hours per week to facilitate the conduct of union business on behalf of Unit B.

-Union officials, including but not limited to stewards, shall be permitted to have time off without loss of pay (paid union leave) for the following purposes, and requests for such time off shall not be unreasonably denied:
+Union officials, including but not limited to stewards, shall be permitted to have reasonable time off without loss of pay (paid union leave) for the following purposes, and requests for such time off shall not be unreasonably denied:

 Attendance at Statewide, Departmental, facility and local labor-management committee meetings, including reasonable travel and preparation time.